ivancanosa/another_image_viewer/README.md

 - E: fit image to the height of the window
 - <: rotate left
 - \>: rotate right
+- c: Toggle between single image view to continuum view of multiple images in a vertical line from top to bottom.

 ## Commands
 - make: builds the project